Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

+for the scalar equation.
+In exact Lorenz gauge the divergence terms vanish, but retaining them makes the formula invariant under the reduced equation before constraint propagation is imposed.
+The term $A^\mu A_\mu\phi$ is cubic, and the potential force remainder is cubic or higher under Assumption~\ref{asumsiP}.
+Consequently, there exists a continuous symmetric bilinear map $\mathscr B_\pm$ such that

+The charged-sector formula is obtained by replacing $\nabla$ with $D_{Q_e}^{\mathrm{bg}}$, replacing the scalar radiation variable by $U_{Q_e}^{-1}r\phi$, and adding only fixed lower-order Coulomb coefficient terms already present in the linear operator. \end{proposition}

-\begin{proof} Write the Lorenz-reduced Maxwell--Higgs system schematically as $\mathcal L u = \mathcal N(u)$, where $u$ collects the unknowns $(F,\phi)$, $\mathcal L$ is the linear comparison operator, and $\mathcal N$ is the nonlinearity.
-Since the Lorenz-reduced Maxwell--Higgs system is semilinear with smooth nonlinearities, the map $\mathcal N$ is $C^{\infty}$ between the Banach spaces encoded by $\Lin_{k}^{(m)}$.
-Moreover $\mathcal N(0)=0$ and $D\mathcal N(0)=0$: the gauge-coupling terms are at least quadratic, and the nonlinear remainder of the potential force $\mathcal R_{P}(\phi)$ in \eqref{eq:potential-remainder} is at least cubic by \eqref{eq:potential-nonlinear-bound} (the linear term $m^{2}\phi$ is included in the linear comparison operator).
+\begin{proof} Write the Lorenz-reduced Maxwell-Higgs system up to lower-order terms as $\mathcal L u = \mathcal N(u)$, where $u$ collects the unknowns $(F,\phi)$, $\mathcal L$ is the linear comparison operator, and $\mathcal N$ is the nonlinearity.
+Since the Lorenz-reduced Maxwell-Higgs system is semilinear with smooth nonlinearities, the map $\mathcal N$ is $C^{\infty}$ between the Banach spaces encoded by $\Lin_{k}^{(m)}$.
+In addition $\mathcal N(0)=0$ and $D\mathcal N(0)=0$: the gauge-coupling terms are at least quadratic, and the nonlinear remainder of the potential force $\mathcal R_{P}(\phi)$ in \eqref{eq:potential-remainder} is at least cubic by \eqref{eq:potential-nonlinear-bound} (the linear term $m^{2}\phi$ is included in the linear comparison operator).
 Define the symmetric bilinear form $\mathcal N^{(2)}:=\tfrac12 D^{2}\mathcal N(0)$.
 By the Banach-space Taylor theorem with integral remainder (apply the fundamental theorem of calculus to $s\mapsto \mathcal N(su)$) we have, for $u$ in a sufficiently small neighbourhood of $0$,